aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 : The standard HTML select tag for the item status is straight forward

 select (Vue component)
-: There's an alternative select implmenented as Vue.js component that is able to show options dynamically.
-It also adds the initial value as options to the select list if it doesn't exists in the list of given options.
+: There's an alternative select implemented as Vue.js component that is able to show options dynamically.
+It also adds the initial value as options to the select list if it doesn't exist in the list of given options.
 Also, the type field example is only shown if there's more than one option available due to the if/else

 date picker
 : In case of input fields with type `datetime-local`, you can also use the *flatpickr* Vue component because e.g. Safari doesn't support date/time fields at all and doesn't offer a calendar widget